Documentation

 This method may raise exceptions.

-If no key-value pairs have been inserted into d yet and type(key) isn’t one of the supported key types, raises TypeError.
+TypeError – if no key-value pairs have been inserted yet and type(key) isn’t one of the supported types.

 d = SortedDict()